lonce/sonyGanFork/README.md

 ### <span style="color:green"> Submitting non-interactive jobs </span>
 ```
  $ qsub runscripts/runtrain.pb
- #Or for running the small test non-interactively:
+ # Or for running the small test non-interactively:
  $ qsub runscripts/runtrainTEST.pb
 ```
 Unfortuneately, you can't pass args to a scripit that you are submitting with qsub.
 Thus you will need to edit these scripts to set the output folder name and the config file you want to use.
 You will also have to set the output_path, the data_path, and the att_dict_path values in the config file.

-You'll notice that I use rsynch to move the data to the /scratch directory on the machie the system allocates to run the job (you don't have control over which machine that is).
+You'll notice that I use rsynch to move the data to the /scratch directory on the machine the system allocates to run the job (you don't have control over which machine that is).
 I normally do this to speed up the I/O between the GPU and the disk, but for sonyGAN, the preprocessing step writes the preprocessed data to the output_path which is probably on your local disk anyway, subverting any attempts to speed things up this way.

 ## <span style="color:green">  Viewing the error plots after a run  </span>
 You can run a notebook on atlas9 while interacting with it through a browser on your local machine. :